September 16, 2014

 - Trouble breathing

-At CCHHS’ Pediatric Hematology Clinic, specialists provide counseling, extensive education and ongoing care to help keep individuals healthy and prevent complications of the disease.
+At CCH’ Pediatric Hematology Clinic, specialists provide counseling, extensive education and ongoing care to help keep individuals healthy and prevent complications of the disease.